-Cosmetology students transferring from another Paul Mitchell School or a non-Paul Mitchell School: A maximum of 1000 hours will be accepted.
-To determine how many transfer hours the school accepts is based on passing a practical and written test and what is allowed by state board.
+Manicurist students transferring from a non-Paul Mitchell School.
+A maximum of 250 hours will be accepted.
+The determination of how many transfer hours the school accepts is based on a written test, and state board rules.
+All Manicurist transfer students must complete a minimum of 350 hours to graduate from the school.